 Ponton Law has handled 20+ neck surgery cases throughout the Atlanta area in cases ranging from premises liability to car accidents to trucking accidents and other commercial cases.
 Here are some things to keep in mind when it comes to evaluating your neck surgery case in Georgia with a particular emphasis on the Metro Atlanta area which covers a large percentage of our practice.
 Also below are a sampling of actual dollar amounts based on actual cases and recoveries.

 (1) There is a possibility that the value of your case exceeds all available insurance coverage.
-By “all available insurance coverage” I mean the combination of all available liability policies and all available UM (underinsured motorist) policies.
+“All available insurance coverage” refers to the combination of all available liability policies and all available UM (underinsured motorist) policies.
 If you were involved in a car accident and the at-fault driver has $25,000 in liability coverage, the minimum amount in Georgia, and you also have $25,000 in add-on UM coverage, then the total of all available insurance coverage is $50,000.
-Your claim is worth in excess of all insurance coverage (significantly) but as a practical matter it will make it extremely difficult for you to recover in excess of $50,000.
+Your claim is worth in excess of all insurance coverage (significantly) but, as a practical matter, it will make it extremely difficult for you to recover in excess of $50,000.

 (2) Venue.
 Ultimately, the venue in the case is important, which is legal terminology for what county the lawsuit will be filed in.
 In a car accident case, you can only file suit in the county where the defendant lives.
 In a premises case, you can file where the incident occurred and where the registered agent of the premises owner is located.
 In a trucking case, you can file in the county where the accident occurred, where the defendant lives, or where the company is located.
 In the Metro area, quick rankings are: (1) Clayton; (2) Dekalb, (3) Fulton; (4) Gwinnett; and (5) Cobb.
 You can arguably swap out Fulton and Gwinnett as has experienced a significant demographics shift in the past 10 years which has made Gwinnett a great place to try cases from a Plaintiff’s perspective.
 It can be an easy 6 figure difference depending on the county!
 (Clayton v.
 Cobb).